French invasion of Egypt and Syria: Analysis

-Charges of imperialism
+Imperialism

 The French invasion of Egypt is widely regarded in contemporary academic circles to be "the first act of modern European imperialism" and also criticised for its role in shaping the civilizing mission narrative of 19th century European colonial empires.

 According to Professor Edward W. Said, Napoleonic invasion led to the dominance of Orientalist narratives of the Muslim world:"with Napoleon's occupation of Egypt, processes were set in motion between East and West that still dominate our contemporary cultural and political perspectives.
 And the Napoleonic expedition, with its great collective monument of erudition, the Description de l'Égypte, provided a scene or setting for Orientalism..
 Napoleon's invasion of Egypt in 1798 and his foray into Syria have had by far the greater consequence for the modern history of Orientalism."

 Mamelukes in French service

 Colonel Barthelemy Serra took the first steps towards creating a Mameluke Corps in France.
 On September 27, 1800, he wrote a letter from Cairo to the first consul, couched in an Oriental style.
 He regretted being very far away from Napoleon and offered his total devotion to the French nation and expressed the Mamelukes' wish to become the bodyguard to the first consul.
 They wished to serve him as living shields against those who would seek to harm him.
 The first consul became receptive of admitting a unit of carefully selected cavalrymen as his personal guard.
 He had an officer pay appropriate respects to the foreign troops and provided Napoleon himself with a full report to the number of refugees.